Study of California's Transitional Kindergarten Program

 Image of partner logos

-Expanding California's Transitional Kindergarten Program
+Expanding California's TK Program

 Assessing the Capacity of Teacher Preparation Programs to Support TK Expansion (March 2024)